 Central air conditioning is a great cooling option but it’s not the best fit for every home.
-Here in Western Massachusetts, there are quite a lot of older homes heated with boilers instead of furnaces which don’t have duct systems.
-Another consideration with conventional air conditioning is loss of conditioned air where ducts pass through hot attic spaces or leaky ducts in crawl spaces.
+Here in Western Massachusetts, there are quite a lot of older homes heated with boilers instead of furnaces and don’t have duct systems.
+In addition, conventional air conditioning is not always the most efficient considering the loss of conditioned air where ducts pass through hot attic spaces or leaky ducts in crawl spaces.

-Benefits of a Ductless Split System
+Benefits of a Ductless Air Conditioner

 The average central air conditioner loses up to 30 percent of its cooling power to leaks in the ducts, nearly all of which is wasted in small spaces between walls and floors.
-Ductless systems use special variable-speed compressors to match your home’s cooling needs in real time as outside temperatures change during the course of the day, which improves comfort and energy efficiency.
-A ductless system also allows for zoned control, meaning you can adjust the AC in different rooms independently to avoid “cold spots” in certain small spaces like a reading nook.
+Mini split air conditioning systems use special variable-speed compressors to match your home’s cooling needs in real time as outside temperatures change during the course of the day, which improves comfort and energy efficiency.
+That also makes ductless AC units a cheap option as you will save on your energy bill.